Atlantic Illumination Entertainment Lighting

 • Accordion Files for Cut Gel

-• Gel Frames appropriate for the Lights in your Show
+• Gel Frames to fit the Lights

 • Extra Gel Frames

-• Gel Swatch Books (Ordered by Number, Colour and Percent)
+• Gel Swatch Books (Ordered by

 • Gel Cutters

-• Retractable Razor Knife (Box Cutter)
+• Retractable Razor Knife

 • Scissors